 Fish are regularly caught off the end of these and the depths drop off pretty quickly too.
 It’s not uncommon to see fish travelling along the margins closest to the cafe and then into the bay on the left hand side.

 Willows is the original lake on the complex, and home to some of the best big fish carp stock you’re likely to find in the UK.
-This lake regularly does 50lb+ fish, with it’s biggest resident pushing 62lb.
+It’s probably one of the best lakes in the UK to catch a 50lb+ carp, with it’s biggest resident pushing 62lb.

 At 25 acres in size, it’s a little smaller than The Trout Lake, but offers more challenging fishing conditions due to the stock and the prevalence of weed which takes over large parts of the lake through the summer months.